djeada/CMake-Examples/README.md

 Make is a build system.
 CMake is a build system generator.
-You can use CMake to generate Makefiles, but it can also work with Ninja, KDEvelop and Xcode projects, as well as Visual Studio solutions
+CMake can create Makefiles, but it also works for Ninja, KDEvelop, and Xcode projects, as well as Visual Studio solutions.
 <h1>CMake language</h1>

 <h2>Variables</h2>